Bill protecting same-sex, interracial unions clears Congress

 “My grandchild will live in a world that will respect and honor their mothers’ marriage,” Schumer said.

-Baldwin, the first openly gay senator who has been working on gay rights issues for almost four decades, also attended the House ceremony.
+Baldwin, the first openly gay senator, has been working on gay rights issues for almost four decades.
+She also attended the House ceremony.

 “We are giving these loving couples the certainty that their marriages are legal, and that they will continue to have the same rights and responsibilities and benefits of every other married couple,” Baldwin said.
 “We are telling these Americans that we see them and we respect them.”